 Since having moved to the country I have been thrilled about the opportunity to now have my very own garden!
 I have big plans for this spring and summer.
 I have already spoken to my neighbor about borrowing their rototiller to work up the land.
+I cannot wait to have a gorgeous, healthy lawn of my own!
+I have already started using websites like Lawncare.net to locate a lawn care expert to take care of my lawn for me.
 I have my composter slowly filling, and now I have some seeds to plant.
 Now I just need this Ohio weather to warm up.
 I am not holding my breath on the Ohio weather part for now…

 As you know, I am an organic and low chemical matriarch.
 I buy organic fruits and vegetables.
 When gardening I will also hold myself to a high standard and not allow chemicals in my food.
 By using organic seeds and soil (my own compost) I will be able to control the quality of my food.
 I recently found out about Vremi and their organic seeds for sprouting.
 They have a large variety of seeds but the one that I am most looking forward to are the radishes!
 My husband and I love a crisp few radish on a hot summer day; just a nice treat while relaxing.
 I believe that these sprouts are best eaten raw, without cooking, in a salad, a sandwich or as a fresh snack.